Soldier Pile Walls – such an odd name, but it has been with us for centuries.

 Now, of course, at any depth or exposed “height” greater than 15 feet (4.5 meters) the soil behind the lagging would put too much strain on a vertical I-beam and it would begin to bend.
 To prevent this, devices called wales are connected (blue circle) to two adjacent I-beams (yellow).
 The massive steel wale is then attached to a tie-back anchor (red circle) that penetrates well back into the soil, which then can offer a counterforce to keep the I-beams aligned.
 It is a wonderful, reliable system that renders all sorts of internal supports unnecessary so that construction can continue unimpeded.
 It may not always be wood lagging, of course.
 Sometimes it may be temporary, sometimes permanent, but under less hospitable conditions, the materials may need to be concrete sheets or even steel panels, but that will put the cost much higher, and increases the time factor.

-Soldier Piles aren’t as useful when the excavation is well below the water table, so Secant Piles, or overlapping concrete piles, are preferred.
+Soldier Pile Walls aren’t as useful when the excavation is well below the water table, so Secant Piles, or overlapping concrete piles, are preferred.
 They offer much greater water resistance.

 As you can see, this forms a continuous solid wall.
 The light grey piles continue to cure, gaining strength, and the whole construction becomes very resilient.
 This sort of wall often requires internal support, but wales can be used here, too.

 We will always minimize unnecessary disruption to your neighbors, other tradespeople, and people in the vicinity.
-We promise to keep everyone safe during the construction process and to operate in a manner to ensure the utmost protection for your structures and property.
+At Oscar Orduno Inc., we promise to keep everyone safe during the construction process and to operate in a manner to ensure the utmost protection for your structures and property.
 We pay attention to all the details, so when the job is done you can be confident that it was done right!

 And here is our latest acquisition!
 This beauty is ideally suited to perform these installations with speed, efficiency, and no excessive noise!
 This is just one more reason that you want orange on your job site.